 A densifier can be used when burnishing concrete, which gives the surface some of the same properties as mechanically polished concrete, including shine, durability and toughness.
 But it’s easy to get it wrong, and if you muck up the installation, it won’t look nearly as good as you were expecting.

 How do you install a good-looking burnished concrete floor?

 Burnishing has been popular for commercial floors for years.
 It’s durable, easy to maintain and a cheaper alternative to polished floors.
 However, aesthetics was never a consideration for these commercial floors.
 Now, more people are looking to burnishing for its decorative appeal.
 You can achieve a similar level of shine to polishing and many customers like the unique variation of colour you can achieve.

 But burnished finishes are easy to get wrong.
 The concrete slab must be perfectly poured, finished and cleaned before burnishing, and cutting corners at this stage will result in ugly floors.

-Before burnishing, a concrete installer will use a power trowel to create a finish with a sheen similar to polished concrete.
+Before burnishing, a concrete installer will use a power trowel to create a finish with a sheen similar to other types of concrete.
 This removes footprints and other marks before the concrete sets.
 It’s important to use an experienced concrete installer for burnishing because uneven trowelling will result in an uneven floor.
-Even the smallest dips or bumps in the surface will be highly visible in the finished floor.
+Even the smallest dips or bumps in the surface will be highly visible on the finished floor.

 The other thing to think about is that cement slabs tend to have darker centres and lighter edges when poured.
 If you’re burnishing a large area, you may end up with a patchy-looking floor: light in some areas and dark in others.
 Many a failed burnishing by inexperienced installers has resulted in ugly floors and unhappy homeowners.